What to Know About Transporting your Dog or Cat to The United Arab Emirates

-This form should be issued within 10 days of departure and your vet should have these in stock.
-This is an international health certificate that needs to be completed by your vet and sent to the USDA (if arriving from the United States) for the correct endorsement.
+This form should be issued within 10 days of departure, and your vet should have these in stock.
+This international health certificate must be completed by your vet and sent to the USDA (if arriving from the United States) for the correct endorsement.

 The following must be sent to your local USDA for their stamp of approval.
-Please contact your PetRelocation Specialist to learn more about best way to manage this.
+Please get in touch with your PetRelocation Specialist to learn more about how to manage this.

 - Rabies Certificate

 - Vaccine Certificate